 Josh is a vertebrate paleontologist, specializing in extinct freshwater turtles and marine reptiles called mosasaurs.
 The majority of the animals Josh researches are from the Cretaceous Period, especially the last 30 million years of the Age of Dinosaurs.
 He is interested in understanding environmental drivers of evolution during periods of globally warm climate.
 He is currently finishing up his PhD in Geological Sciences at the University of Texas at Austin and serves as an instructor in the Department of Environmental Studies at the University of Illinois at Springfield.
 Josh has over 8 years of experience in field paleontology, helping lead expeditions to remote areas across western North America.
 He has prospected for fossils and done geological work in Colorado, Utah, New Mexico, Wyoming, Texas, Arizona, Alabama, Peru, and Alberta.
 Josh also has many years of experience in museum collections, and is passionate about the importance of incorporating specimen- and field-based studies into his research.

-Darrah is an invertebrate paleontologist with a passion for education.
-She’s worked at numerous museums sharing her passion for science with the communities they serve.
+Darrah is an invertebrate paleontologist with passions for science and education.
+She’s worked at numerous museums sharing her enthusiasm for science with the communities they serve.
 She has prepped fossils and done outreach across the midwest at locations big and small.
 From the Permian Trilobites to the Western Interior Seaway to the megafauna of the Oligocene, she has a passion for it all.
 She has developed educational programs for all ages featuring a wide variety of topics in biology and paleontology.
-When she isn’t exploring the natural world, she works as a paraprofessional for Lincoln Elementary School in Hays, KS and the Public Relations Assistant at the Sternberg Museum.
+Darrah is the current fossil prep lab manager at the Sternberg Museum, working to clean and protect fossils that have come in from the field.
+When she isn’t exploring the natural world, she works as a paraprofessional for Lincoln Elementary School in Hays, KS.
 Darrah is an alum of Fort Hays State University, completing her MS in Geosciences in 2017.

 Cat is a vertebrate paleontologist who is at home both in the field and the laboratory.
 Her latest work has been on the growth of a group of dinosaurs known as the ornithopods.
 This group includes the iguanodontians (Aladar in Disney’s “Dinosaur”) and the hadrosaurs.
 To study their growth, she made thin sections (microscope slides) of dozens of bones, of all different sized individuals.
 Before this project, she investigated the traits that paleontologists use to determine what bones belong to what species.
 She has done field work all over the United States – in Utah, Colorado, Kansas, Wyoming, South Dakota, Montana, Florida and more.
 She has also works abroad in southern Alberta and in the Gansu Province of China.
 When she’s not digging up fossils or researching them, she teaches in the Biology Department at Fort Hays State University.
 This is Catherine’s second year as an instructor, working with the high school paleontology students in 2018.